kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

 * not invasive, plug and play, can be removed if proven not efficient enough
 * possible to implement in the given time frame
+* it still works with reachable services and people can mix and match both options
+* is a performance benefit for users that already have MTPs defined
+* adds an extra layer of security as you can't look at your envoy config to figure out the IP of services you don't have access to
+* a compromised internal service can't be exploited to DOS services it does not have access to

 ### Negative Consequences

-* requires a lot of manual work, in ideal situation I think we could try to do a PoC of ODCDS
+* requires a lot of manual work
 * everything in the option section
-  * requires knowledge of all services that consume API of the service being migrated
+  * to have performance consequences it requires knowledge of all services that consume API of the service being migrated (you can always do `from: Mesh`)
   * breaking "top-level targetRef selects proxy to configure" rule
-  * wrong RBAC stats on the server side
+  * no RBAC stats on the server side
-  * wrong errors on the client side, instead of 403 client will get 404/"no upstream"
+  * different errors on the client side, instead of 403 client will get 404/"no upstream"
+    * this might be desirable in some cases (e.g. github will 404 on repositories you don't have access to if you **are not** part of the organisation)
+    * but it also can be undesirable (e.g. github will 403 on repositories you don't have access to if you **are** part of the organisation)

 ## Pros and Cons of the Options